tdwg/bdq/tg2/_review/README.md

 │   │   ├── bdq
 │   │   │   └── index.md  Generated term list document Do not edit.
 │   │   ├── bdqcore
+│   │   │   └── index.md  (work in progress) Generated term list document Do not edit.
 │   │   ├── bdqcrit
 │   │   │   └── index.md  Generated term list document Do not edit.
 │   │   ├── bdqdim